A Logic for Monitoring Dynamic Networks of Spatially-distributed Cyber-Physical Systems: Monitoring STREL

 \section{Monitoring STREL}

-In this section we present a monitoring algorithm that can be used to check if a given signal satisfies or not a STREL property.
+In this section, we present a monitoring algorithm that can be used to check if a given signal satisfies or not a STREL property.
 The proposed algorithm follows an \emph{offline} approach.
 Indeed, the proposed algorithm takes as input the complete spatio-temporal signal together with the property we want to monitor.
-At the end of this section we will also briefly discuss a possible alternative approach that can lead to a distributed and \emph{online} monitoring procedure.
-In this case, the spatio-temporal signal is not known at the beginning, and it is discovered while data are collected from the system while it is running.